 We encourage you and your student to look at this letter together so that everyone becomes familiar with what the first year experience will be like.
 You can also visit Bennington’s Welcome pages for more information about all facets of life at the College.

 No matter if this is your first college student or your fifth, if you remember your college days well or you never went to college yourself, we anticipate you’ll have questions.
 Rest assured, we’re here to help.
 Please don’t hesitate to contact us throughout the summer.

-Every first-year student at Bennington is assigned two advisors: a faculty advisor and a first-year advisor.
+In addition to the First-Year Forum faculty advisor, all incoming students will have access to a first-year advisor in Academic Services.
 First-year advisors help new students and their families prepare for their arrival at Bennington and provide support throughout their first year on campus—we can connect you with the resources you’ll need to make sure your students thrive, no matter the situation.
 Please feel free to contact us.

-Students won’t always get into their first choices in their first term, but we work with their list to create a well-balanced preliminary course schedule, taking into account meeting times, workload, and variety.
-When students arrive on campus they will meet with their faculty advisor to discuss this preliminary schedule and any changes the student would like to propose to it.
-In consultation with their faculty advisor, new students can refine their schedules during the “add/drop period,” which starts before classes begin and runs through the first weeks of the term.
+Students won’t always get into their first choices in their first term, but we work with the list of courses they provide to create a well-balanced schedule of courses, taking into account meeting times, workload, and variety.
+When students arrive on campus they will meet with their First-Year Forum faculty member to discuss their fall term course schedule and any changes they would like to propose to it.
+In consultation with their First-Year Forum faculty member, new students can refine their schedules during the “add/drop period,” which starts before classes begin and runs through the first weeks of the term.

 Accommodations and Support